FOSSEE/st-scripts/manipulating-strings/script.rst

     s.lower()[:3] in week

+.. #[amit: May be a sentence or two about what our original problem was and
+.. how this helps in solving it.
+One can loose the flow.]
 We just convert any input string to lower case and then check if it is present in the list ``week``.